Chino Valley USD Device Protection Plan & Agreement

 - Library books that are lost or damaged beyond repair will be charged the full replacement cost of the book.

-Textbook services are available with your teacher during class time or on your own before school, lunch, and after school.
+Textbook services are available with a pass from your teacher during class time or on your own before school, lunch, and after school.
 New students may come anytime and on the same day as registered.

 If you leave your textbook in a classroom, or anywhere else, YOU are still responsible for it!
 You are also responsible for returning it directly and in person to the library staff.
 Always wait to make sure the book turned in is yours and that there are no fines on your account.